Uber-Monkey/capstone/README.txt

 For my capstone I wanted to create a simple sleek application.
 I used Google, IMDb, Rotten Tomatoes for inspiration.

-I created an single page application that I named "The Silver Screen".
-It uses the OMDB (https://www.omdbapi.com/) API to query movie informtion.
-The front end GUI will call API's in the backend (running on Node Express), which then queries the OMDB API.
-The backend then returns the OMDB response to the front end GUI for parsing and display.
-Initial search may return multiple results, for example if a user searchs for "star".
-From there, a user can then select an individual movie poster to then display specific information for the selected movie.

-The GUI uses a single html page for rendering, and the client JavaScript adjusts the DOM and updates the page depending upon what is returned from the backend API.
-I felt using and manipulating a single html page would be more of a challenge for me over using a GUI with multiple pages.
+I created a site that I named "Silver Screen" that allows the user to query movies, select a specific movie, and see details and user provided reviews.

+The React frontend GUI will call the Node Express API's for all data related functions.
+On a search call, the backend will query a third party API provided by OMDB (https://www.omdbapi.com/).
+The results are slightly pruned and returned to the GUI for display.
+The user can then select one of the movies displayed, which calls an Express API (which calls OMDB) for movie specific information.
+The API also calls PostgresSQL looking for any user reviews that have been added.
+The results of both are joined and returned to the client to be displayed.
+While reviewing a specific movie, a user can Add Review which calls Express to store the review in a PostgresSQL table.
+The view isn't displayed until it has been approved by the site admin.
+The Admin page can be entered once proper credentials are provided.
+To confirm the user is authenticated, an Express API is called that checks an admin table in PostgresSQL and confirms the user and password both exist and match.
+The password is stored using BCRYPT to hash the password, and the API performs a hash comparison to confirm match.
+No raw password information is stored.
+Once an Admin is authenticated they are presented with a list of User Reviews that can either be approved or delete.

 Heroku Link:  https://bottega-capstone-silverscreen.herokuapp.com/
+Admin credentials: matt / test

-In the application I used	Methodologies
+In the application I used
+ 1. REACT
+ 2. Node Express (backend)
+ 3. Fetch (both sync and useEffect)
+ 4. JSON
+ 5. CSS
+ 6. JavaScript
+ 7. HTML
+ 8. Github
+ 9. Localstorage
+10. PostgresSQL
+11. BCrypt
+12. Heroku

+Methodologies
-1. Node express (backend)	1.
-Control Structores (For Loop)
+1. Control Structures (For Loop)
-2. Fetch			2.
-Algorithms (Search Bar)
+2. Algorithms (Search Bar)
-3. JSON				3.
-Quality (Ui and Code)
+3. Quality (UI and Code)
-4. CSS				4.
-Project Management
+4. Project Management
-5. JavaScript		5.
-Functional Programming (Site Run's Well)
+5. Functional Programming (Site Run's Well)
-6. HTML				6.
-API's (OMDB)
+6. API's (OMDB / Node Express / PostgresSQL)
-7. Github

 What I created that was not in the course:
 1. Search Bar
 2. Responsive Card's
-3. Runtime event assigning.
-4. Node Express
+3. Node Express
+4. PostgresSQL
+5. Encryption (password hashing)

+PostgresSQL Tables:

+Admin -
+	id - serial primary key
+	user - varchar(20) not null
+	pass - varchar(60) not null

+Reviews -
+	id - serial primary key
+	movieid - varchar(15) not null
+	reviewed - date not null
+	reviewer - varchar(20) not null
+	rating - integer not null
+	approved - boolean default false
+	comment - varchar(20) not null